resmarkz/Lendmark/README.md

 3. Client applies for a loan.
 4. Loan is auto-assigned (via referral) or manually assigned by admin.
 5. Payments are scheduled and tracked.
-6. Collectors follow up on payments; telemarketers guide application flow.
+6. Collectors follow up on payments.

 ---